 - 1. Location of controls.
 Controls for all ventilation systems shall be readily accessible by the occupant. - 2.
 Instructions.
 Operating instructions for whole house ventilation systems shall be provided to the occupant by the installer of the system. - 3.
 Local ventilation systems.
 Local ventilation systems shall be controlled by manual switches, dehumidistats, timers, or other approved means. - 4.
 Continuous whole house ventilation systems.
-Continuous whole house ventilation systems shall operate continuously.
-Exhaust fans, forced-air system fans, or supply fans shall be equipped with "fan on" as override controls.
-Controls shall be capable of operating the ventilation system without energizing other energyconsuming appliances.
-A label shall be affixed to the controls that reads "Whole House Ventilation (see operating instructions)." - 5.
+Continuous whole house ventilation systems shall operate continuously and be equipped with an override control.
+A "fan on"switch shall be permitted as an override control.
+Controls shall be capable of operating the ventilation system without energizing other energy-consuming appliances.
+A clearly visible label shall be affixed to the controls that reads "Whole House Ventilation (see operating instructions)." - 5.
 Intermittent whole house ventilation systems.
-Intermittent whole house ventilation systems shall comply with the following: - 5.1 They shall be capable of operating intermittently and continuously. - 5.2 They shall have controls capable of operating the exhaust fans, forced-air system fans, or supply fans without energizing other energy-consuming appliances. - 5.3 The ventilation rate shall be adjusted according to the exception in Section 403.8.5.1. - 5.4 The system shall be designed so that it can operate automatically based on the type of control timer installed. - 5.5 The intermittent mechanical ventilation system shall operate at least one hour out of every four. - 5.6 The system shall have a manual control and automatic control, such as a 24-hour clock timer.
+Intermittent whole house ventilation systems shall comply with the following:

-- 5.7 At the time of final inspection, the automatic control shall be set to operate the whole house fan according to the schedule used to calculate the whole house fan sizing. - 5.8 A label shall be affixed to the control that reads "Whole House Ventilation (see operating instructions)."
+- 5.1 They shall be capable of operating intermittently and continuously. - 5.2 They shall have controls capable of operating the exhaust fans, forced-air system fans, or supply fans without energizing other energy-consuming appliances. - 5.3 The ventilation rate shall be adjusted according to the exception in Section 403.8.5.1. - 5.4 The system shall be designed so that it can operate automatically based on the type of control timer installed. - 5.5 The intermittent mechanical ventilation system shall operate at least one hour out of every four. - 5.6 The system shall have a manual control and automatic control, such as a 24-hour clock timer. - 5.7 At the time of final inspection, the automatic control shall be set to operate the whole house fan according to the schedule used to calculate the whole house fan sizing. - 5.8 A label shall be affixed to the control that reads "Whole House Ventilation (see operating instructions)."